Nebojša Vignjević: Playing career

 Vignjević came through the youth system of Partizan, but failed to make any first-team appearances.
 He started his senior career at lower league club Rakovica, before moving to Yugoslav First League side Rad in the early 1990s.
 Later on, Vignjević spent some time with the Toronto Lynx of the USL A-League.
 He also played professionally in Hungary in the early 2000s.

 Managerial career

 After hanging up his boots, Vignjević started working with the youth teams of Rad.
 He began his managerial career at BSK Borča in 2004, before returning to Rad.
 In June 2006, Vignjević took charge of Serbian First League club Radnički Pirot.

 Between 2009 and 2011, Vignjević spent two seasons as manager of Montenegrin side Rudar Pljevlja, winning one Montenegrin First League title (2010) and back-to-back Montenegrin Cups (2010 and 2011).

+Budapest Honvéd

+On 2 February 2022, he was appointed as the coach of Budapest Honvéd FC.

+Újpest

 On 23 October 2013, Vignjević was appointed as manager of Hungarian club Újpest.
 He led the team to two Magyar Kupa trophies (2014 and 2018).
 On 1 June 2020, Vignjević was dismissed from his position due to poor results.

+Diósgyőr

+On 6 March 2026, he was appointed as the manager of the Nemzeti Bajnokság I club Diósgyőri VTK.
+He debuted with a 1-1 draw against MTK Budapest FC at the Hidegkuti Nándor Stadion on 8 March 2026.